Syrup of ipecac: Discontinuation

 Ipecac has been found to have minimal health benefits, and is ultimately ineffective at purging the body of poisonous substances.
 It was initially discontinued due to production costs and lack of raw materials.
 As the ASHP advises: "Ipecac syrup is no longer recommended for routine management of outpatient ingestions of medications or other chemicals."
 Humco and Paddock Laboratories, the last two companies to continue manufacturing ipecac syrup, both stopped production in 2010.

 A heavily cited position statement outlines critical details of its effectiveness: In experimental studies the amount of marker removed by ipecac was highly variable and diminished with time.
 There is no evidence from clinical studies that ipecac improves the outcome of poisoned patients and its routine administration in the emergency department should be abandoned.
 There is insufficient data to support or exclude ipecac administration soon after poison ingestion.
 Ipecac may delay the administration or reduce the effectiveness of activated charcoal, oral antidotes, and whole bowel irrigation.
 Ipecac should not be administered to a patient who has a decreased level or impending loss of consciousness or who has ingested a corrosive substance or hydrocarbon with high aspiration potential.

-In popular culture

-Ipecac is briefly mentioned in the movie Sleepless in Seattle.

-The use of ipecac as an emetic was popularized in Family Guy, where Peter, Brian, Stewie, and Chris held an ipecac drinking contest for the last piece of pie, in which the last remaining person to vomit would be declared the winner.
-After drinking one bottle, they all threw up repeatedly.

-In the video game The Curse of Monkey Island, protagonist Guybrush Threepwood uses it in order to escape from a python who has swallowed him.

-The rogue-like video game series The Binding of Isaac, the titular character Isaac can pick up a jar of ipecac and gains the ability of explosive projectile vomiting.

-Episode 14 of the first season of House features a high-flying woman professional who takes ipecac as an aspect of her bulimia.
-According to the script, this causes serious damage to her heart.

-Season 8, episode 4 of the television show Bones.